REMEMBRANCE DAY

 Each year this is awarded for ‘Sporting Excellence throughout the school year.’

-In early July Councillors walk around their wards to shortlist any particularly attractive gardens which give passersby a lot of pleasure.
+In late June Councillors walk around their wards to shortlist any particularly attractive gardens which give passersby a lot of pleasure.
 Townspeople are also invited to submit entries but are reminded that the garden must be able to be seen without entering the premises.

-These are then looked at in mid July by an independent judge- currently from Alnwick Gardens Horticultural staff.
+These are then looked at in early July by an independent judge- currently from Alnwick Gardens Horticultural staff.
 Certificates of merit and prizes are awarded in each ward.
-The best garden is chosen by the judge from the 3 first prize winners.
+The best garden in the town is chosen by the judge from the 3 first prize winners.

 CHRISTMAS LIGHTS